pfrancis113/hangman-game/README.md

-# hangman-game
+# Hangman-game

+Guess the letter, Guess the word.
+Before...

 [Play the game here](https://pfrancis113.github.io/hangman-game/)

-A basic Hangman game written in JavaScript...
+A basic Hangman game written in JavaScript.

 ### To Do:
-Styling
+Styling / User Experience